sfeister/twang/documentation/OLD_PreparingYourPi.md

 January 15, 2020

-In this guide, I will walk you through the first setup of your Raspberry Pi, the Pi Stereo Bonnet, and the *twang* software environment.
+In this guide, I will walk you through the first setup of your Raspberry Pi and the Pi Stereo Bonnet.
 The target audience is a middle school student or teacher.
 I assume no experience with Raspberry Pi and Linux, though it might be helpful to have access to someone with experience at points in this guide!

 ## Set up your SD card